Wednesday, February 24, 2021

 The System

 According to Leo, the game utilizes a lot of Ben Milton's Knave mechanics.
 I've only skimmed the latter, but I did recognize the way stats work.
 You get the standard six, with WIS and CHA renamed.
-You roll 3d6 for each, "down the line," but don't get caught up in that.
-You aren't summing the result, you find the lowest die and make that the + bonus as well as a 10+x defense.
+You roll 3d6 for each, "down the line."
+However, you aren't summing the result of the dice.
+You find the lowest in each throw and use it as the + bonus as well as a 10+x defense.
 Meaning if your lowest die is a 2, that stat has +2 for rolls and a defense of 12.
-Most of the time you are rolling a d20, adding your bonus by stat, and comparing it to a target of 15.
+Most of the time, during game play, you are rolling a d20, adding your bonus by stat, and comparing it to a target of 15.
 Contested rolls go against armor value (by equipment) or the relevant stat's defense.
 Interestingly, the math works out the same whether the rolls are made by the GM for the monsters or by players to react to monster attacks; meaning you can choose to roll dice or have rolls player-facing.

 It's a good system and has a lot in common with the simplicity of newer OSR products like The Black Hack.
-But let's take the book in sections from here.
+But let's take a look at the Table of Contents...

 Organization